 Our Facilities staff handle maintenance and repair requests quickly and efficiently.
 Plus, we diligently clean all common spaces including bathrooms, hallways, lounges, and more.

 Statistics prove students who live on-campus earn better grades and graduate sooner than those who live off-campus.
-It’s easy to see why: we offer advising, tutoring, classes, and quiet study spaces in residence halls.
+It’s easy to see why: we offer academic resources like advising, tutoring, classes, and quiet study spaces in residence halls.

 Location & Events